quicwg/base-drafts/draft-ietf-quic-transport.md

 instead of dropping it.
 Endpoints react to congestion by reducing their sending rate in response, as described in {{QUIC-RECOVERY}}.

 To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
-A network path regarded as not supporting ECN if ECN marked packets get dropped or ECN markings are rewritten on the path.
-An endpoint verifies the path, both during connection establishment and when migrating to a new path (see
+A network path does not support ECN if ECN marked packets get dropped or ECN markings are rewritten on the path.
+An endpoint verifies the path, both during connection establishment and when migrating to a new path (see {{migration}}).
-{{migration}}).

 Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the